BBBSnowball/robotnix/README.md

     - pre-approve adb keys
     - root (see below)
     - wifi credentials
-    - backup url for new device wizard
+    - backup url for setup wizard
     - patch seedvault to lie and say that it wants to move data to a new device, which allows making a backup of more apps
+        - NOTE: SeedVault doesn't appear as an app.
+Search for backup in settings.
+        - There is an experimental setting for "device-to-device" backups.
+Nice!
 - allow root for adb (which is enough, for now)
     - userdebug build might already allow this
     - su looks at some property that we can change